Topshelf/Topshelf/doc/source/configuration/config_api.rst

 Service Start Modes
 ===================

 There are multiple service start modes, each of which can be specified by the configuration.
-This option is only used by the service is being installed.
+This option is only used if the service is being installed.

 .. sourcecode:: csharp